alenagrrr3/OX457036.1.html/README.md

 <p> <strong> 'scripts' </strong>contains scripts used to run the workflow.Scripts are ordered by protocol.</p>
 <p> <strong> 'data'  </strong>section includes all the files that have been processed during the workflow.</p>
-This includes things like alignment outputs, models, and UniProt protein collections.
+<p> This includes things like alignment outputs, models, and UniProt protein collections.
-Data is ordered by protocol
+Data is ordered by protocol </p>

-The <strong> 'data_input ' </strong> section includes reference genomic and transctiptomic data.
+<p>  The <strong> 'data_input ' </strong> section includes reference genomic and transctiptomic data.  </p>

-<strong> 'results'</strong> contains folders with gene database for Lumbricus Terrestris Lumbricus Rubellus,
+<p> <strong> 'results'</strong> contains folders with gene database for Lumbricus Terrestris Lumbricus Rubellus,
- webapp source code, proteomic analytics report
+ webapp source code, proteomic analytics report  </p>

 Tophat  is used for splice aware alignment.
 Augustus &  GeneMark-ES/ET/EP+ ver 4.7 are used to build model ab de novo